leiachung41/NeighbourhoodMap/README.md

 **2. Google Maps API**

-- I got a google maps api key and using to load map.
+- I got a google maps api key and using to load map with my locations.
 - I made markers to display my locations and show their own information.

 **3. FourSquare API**

-- I used foursquare api as third party APi.
+- I used foursquare api as third party api.
 - All information about my locations are from foursquare.